 Gum disease is a widespread disorder that affects millions of people in the United States.
-But what causes it?
-How does the disease develop?
-Understanding the causes of the disease is important because with the right steps you can reduce the risk of developing periodontal problems.
+But what causes it, and how does the disease develop?
+Understanding the causes of the disease and taking the right steps can reduce your risk of developing periodontal problems.

 Healthy gums do not bleed.
 If your gums bleed, you could be showing early stages of periodontal disease, or gum disease.
 It occurs when bacteria found in the plaque builds up on the teeth and along the gum line.
-Gingivitis, or gum inflammation, precedes periodontitis, or gum disease.
+Gingivitis and gum inflammation are the early signs that precede advanced periodontitis.

-However, not all gingivitis will progress into gum disease if you seek treatment promptly.
-It is important to know the signs and symptoms of gum disease.
-This way you can prevent it and seek treatment if you need to.
+However, not all gingivitis will progress into gum disease if you seek bleeding gums treatment promptly.
+Know the signs and symptoms of gum disease to prevent bleeding gums, and seek treatment sooner than later.

 Signs of Gum Disease